Rudolph Schoenheimer

-Rudolf Schoenheimer (May 10, 1898 – September 11, 1941) was a German-American biochemist who developed the technique of isotope labelling/tagging of biomolecules, enabling detailed study of metabolism.
+Rudolf Schoenheimer (May 10, 1898 – September 11, 1941) was a German-American biochemist who developed the technique of isotope labelling of biomolecules, enabling detailed study of metabolism.
 This work revealed that all the constituents of an organism are in a constant state of chemical renewal.

 Born in Berlin, after graduating in medicine from the Friedrich Wilhelm University there, he learned further organic chemistry at the University of Leipzig and then studied biochemistry at the University of Freiburg where he rose to be Head of Physiological Chemistry.

 He spent the 1930-31 academic year at the University of Chicago.

 In 1933, following the rise of the Nazis to power he emigrated from Germany to the Columbia University to join the department of Biological Chemistry.
 Working with David Rittenberg, from the radiochemistry laboratory of Harold C. Urey and later together with Konrad Bloch, they used stable isotopes to tag foodstuffs and trace their metabolism within living things.

 He further established that cholesterol is a risk factor in atherosclerosis.

-He suffered from manic depression all of his life, which led to him in 1941 committing suicide using cyanide.
+He suffered from manic depression all of his life, which led to him in 1941 committing suicide using sodium cyanide.
 He had been honoured with the request to give the Dunham Lecture at Harvard before his death.
 It was read for him following his death.

 Early life and education

 Rudolf Schoenheimer was born in Berlin, Germany on 10 May 1898.
 He was the son of Gertrude Edel and Hugo Schoenheimer, who was a physician.
 He was Jewish, however his family converted to Christianity.
 He attended local schools in Berlin before graduating from the Dorotheen-Stadtische Gymnasium in 1916.
 Following his graduation Schoenheimer was drafted into the German army.
 He served in the artillery on the western front for two years during world war 1.
 Following his service in the war, he began his study of medicine at the University of Berlin.
 In 1922 he received his M.D.
-His M.D dissertation was titled “Über die experimentelle Cholesterinkrankheit der Kaninchen” (“About the experimental cholesterol disease of rabbits”).
+His M.D dissertation was titled "Über die experimentelle Cholesterinkrankheit der Kaninchen" ("About the experimental cholesterol disease of rabbits").
 He then spent a year working at the Moabit Hospital in Berlin as a pathologist.
 He continued his scientific research during this time and studied the production of atherosclerosis in animals through administering cholesterol.

 In 1924, Schoenheimer began his 3-year study at the University of Leipzig, in a program aimed at advancing his knowledge in chemistry.
 The program was aided by the Rockefeller Foundation and taught by Karl Thomas, professor of physiological chemistry at the University of Leipzig.
 During his time at Leipzig, Schoenheimer was able to develop a method of synthesising peptides.